Scholarships and Jobs

 Fred M. van Eck Foundation for Purdue University : Funding for the van Eck Scholarships is provided by the Fred M. van Eck Foundation for Purdue University whose purpose is to support research in the genetic improvement of high-value North American hardwood tree species.

 Qualifications: Candidates should have well developed quantitative skills and knowledge and experience in biological sciences such as forestry, horticulture, botany, plant biology, genetics, physiology, entomology, or pathology.
-Candidates should have a GPA of at least 3.2 and a top-tier GRE score.
+Candidates should have a GPA of at least 3.4 and GRE scores averaging above the 60th percentile.

-Applications or Additional Information : For fall semester, (August 2014), applications must be received by November 15, 2013 (M.S. and Ph.D).
+Applications or Additional Information : For fall semester, (August 2016), applications must be received by December 11, 2015 (M.S. and Ph.D).
 Applicants must mail a short (one page) letter of interest, resume, cumulative GPA, GRE scores, TOEFL scores (international students only) and three letters of reference to Purdue University Graduate School and indicate the Department of Forestry and Natural Resources.
 Please visit: www.htirc.org and contact Drs.
-Fei
+Fei (firstname.lastname@example.org), Ginzel ( email@example.com ), Jacobs ( firstname.lastname@example.org ), Jenkins ( email@example.com ), Lawson ( firstname.lastname@example.org or email@example.com ), Meilan

 About us: HTIRC is a collaborative regional research organization of industry, state and federal agency and university partners, administratively located in the Department of Forestry and Natural Resources at Purdue University .
 Its purpose is to improve the genetic quality and regeneration success of North American hardwood tree species.